Alabama

 |

-Any candidate.
-Any registered elector who cast a ballot in a constitutional amendment election.
+For ballot measures: Any registered elector who cast a ballot in the election with ballot measures.

 |